FBRef APIfbref.com ↗

-Access FBRef football data via API: player career stats, team squads, league standings, and match reports across major competitions.
+Access FBRef football data via API: player stats, team standings, match reports, scouting reports, and league leaderboards across major competitions.

 Search for players or squads by name.
 Returns matches with their IDs and profile URLs.
 If an exact match is found, FBRef redirects directly to the entity page and a single result with exact=true is returned.